cricci3/FinancialCrimeModels/README.md

 6. **View Results**
-    For `experiment1.py` (AMLSim/PaySim – Multiple Clustering Methods):
-   Output will look like:
+    For `experiment1.py` (AMLSim/PaySim – Multiple Clustering Methods) output will look like:

    ```
    For lambda = 0.01: